daiyyr/the-alchemist/README.md

 Cheapest way to host a SPA or static website with https on S3

 ## Pricing
-* 0.5 USD per month for one hosted zone
-* 5 USD per year for one domain name
+* Hosted Zone: **$0.50 per month**
+* Domain Name: **$5.00 per year**

 ## Security

-* CloudFront automatically mitigates DDoS (Distributed Denial of Service) attacks at the network and application layers.
-* To sleep well at night, a budget alarm is setup.
-When monthly cost or forecast exceed $1, the alarm triggers:
+CloudFront automatically mitigates DDoS (Distributed Denial of Service) attacks at the network and application layers.
+Additionally, to sleep well at night, a budget alarm is setup.
+When monthly costs or forecasts exceed $1, it triggers:
-    - an email
+    - an email notification.
-    - a sns topic pointing to a lambda that removes R53 records away from cloudfront
-* CloudFrontDistribution.DomainName itself is considered confidential.
+    - a sns topic pointing to a lambda that removes R53 records away from cloudfront.
+Hence CloudFrontDistribution.DomainName is considered confidential and should be treated accordingly.

-## Leverage below
+## Technologies Leveraged
 - Github Action
 - CFN
-- Cloud Front
+- CloudFront
 - S3
 - ACM
-- AWS Budget
+- AWS Budgets
 - SNS
 - Lambda